gabrielkoo/chatgpt-faq-slack-bot/README.md

 ![](https://img.shields.io/badge/OpenAI-412991.svg?&logo=OpenAI&logoColor=white)
 ![](https://img.shields.io/badge/Slack-4A154B.svg?&logo=Slack&logoColor=white)

+**UPDATE [2024-07-17]**: I have created another repo with similar functionality but with all AWS services only.
+Though it requires more experience on e.g. AWS VPC and Amazon Aurora's query editor, but it should be more robust and scalable than the solution in this repo.
+Do take a look! [gabrielkoo/self-learning-rag-it-support-slackbot](https://github.com/gabrielkoo/self-learning-rag-it-support-slackbot).

+---

 The bot uses ChatGPT to answer based on your own FAQ database, while allowing users to submit new articles into it with a [Slash Command](https://slack.com/help/articles/201259356-Slash-commands-in-Slack), so that it can answer with new knowledge **immediately**, as it updates the model **on the fly in the cloud**!

 Read my [dev.to](https://dev.to) article below to know more about why and how I created this solution!